This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Minnewanka Trail is a lovely walking trail and is fairly close to Banff.

 Tunnel Mountain is an easy 4.3 km round trip hike that you can start from downtown Banff.
 It is a great introduction to the area and provides great views of the town, Bow Valley and Mount Rundle.

-You can take the Sunshine Gondola and chairlifts on weekends (during the week they run a bus and chairlift combo) to the Sunshine Meadows, which is a beautiful spot especially during wildflower season. $35-42/adult, $19-21/child (6-15), extra if you require transportation from Banff town (20 minutes away).
+You can take the Sunshine Gondola and chairlifts to the Sunshine Meadows, which is a beautiful spot especially during wildflower season. $45/adult, $23/child (6-15), family $109, kids under 5 are free.
 There are a variety of trails for all levels.

 With Kids: All of the trails listed here are suitable to do with children.
 Remember on less busy trails, you should always hike in groups of 4+, make lots of noise while walking and carry bear spray.
 Don’t let young children get too far ahead; remind them to stay with the group.